mr-sour/gnome-colored-borders/README.md

 #heres the display object being passed to the function above.
 There is the a function to get the default display but this doesn't answer the question of per window decorations this should decorate everything and anything.
 gdk_display_get_default()
 ```

 https://developer.gnome.org/gtk4/stable/GtkStyleContext.html#gtk-style-context-add-provider-for-display
 I think theres some kind of GObject editing going on.
-I'll have to investigate that.

-A last resort option I think doing things proper with adding a provider would be the most Ideal It allow users to set whatever theme and its forced.
-But there is a dark art.
+When the gtk inscpector is invoked I belive it passes though the GObject representing the window which it then uses the code above to attach styles to which are context bound to the window.
+What I need to discover is what is that object and how to I iterate though them.
+From there is a simple matter of attaching my css provder object to it or otherwise invoking it with the proper context to update the providers for that window.

+A last resort option.
 GTK supports theme variants which can easilly be set though XPROP I could make variants of everything then its just a matter of
 running though each window and setting the theme varriant which can be done in qubes-GUID but I'm going to investigate this after adding the provider.